 Though my mother was visibly grieving, she’s a private person and rarely articulated how she was feeling after my father’s death.
 I knew encouraging conversation would not only help her work through powerful emotions but, at the same time, would give me and my family a much-needed outlet to express our own grief.

 The most important lesson I learned?
 Listen more than you speak.
-When my mother was ready to talk I was there to listen, nod, hold her hand and laugh at funny anecdotes.
-Sometimes I shared, too — but mostly I was there to take it all in and, in the process, help her work through her grief.
+When my mother was ready to talk, I was there to listen, nod, hold her hand, and laugh at funny anecdotes.
+Sometimes, I shared, too — but mostly, I was there to take it all in and, in the process, help her work through her grief.

-Many people I spoke to acknowledged this slow, patient approach — this, I was told over and over, was not the time to be too proactive or force a parent’s hand when it came to grieving or, even, moving on.
+Many people I spoke to acknowledged this slow, patient approach — this, I was told over and over, was not the time to be too proactive or force a parent’s hand when it came to grieving or even moving on.
 Remember, grief can take months or even years to work through.
 When your parent is ready to take the next step in their own process, he/she will — any efforts to expedite their journey will, ultimately, end poorly.

-But at the same time, it’s important a child take a parent’s lead in the grieving process.
-I heard countless stories about a parent hanging on to a grocery list in their partner’s handwriting or leaving a deceased spouse’s voice on the answering machine, and how important it was for these adult children to be respectful.
-But, at the same time, many of the women I spoke to shared stories about their mothers donating closets full of their fathers’ clothing, or grieving dads gifting deceased wives’ jewelry to loved ones within days — or even hours — of their deaths.
+But at the same time, it’s important for a child to take a parent’s lead in the grieving process.
+I heard countless stories about a parent hanging on to a grocery list in their partner’s handwriting or leaving a deceased spouse’s voice on the answering machine and how important it was for these adult children to be respectful.
+But, at the same time, many of the women I spoke to shared stories about their mothers donating closets full of their fathers’ clothing or grieving dads gifting deceased wives’ jewelry to loved ones within days — or even hours — of their deaths.

 Even if it’s not how you would have dealt with the situation, it’s important to remember that everyone deals with grief differently.
 While your parent may find comfort in holding onto their memories, it’s equally likely they’ll manage their emotions by doing — purging, cooking, sharing, and cleaning.
 Your job is to be supportive, positive, and helpful, no matter what you would have done.

-When your mother or father dies helping the surviving parent navigate their grief can be very challenging.
-As the oldest daughter, I knew it was my responsibility to step up and help my mother after my father’s death, from ensuring her basic needs were tended to, to encouraging her to express her emotions to, ultimately, standing by her as she began to move forward — and move on.
 Standing by your parent will likely be one of the hardest things you do in your entire life — but it’s also one of the most important journeys you’ll ever take.
 Know everything you do is appreciated and needed, even if it’s never said.
 And, above all, be sure to take time for yourself.
-You, too, have suffered from a meaningful loss and it’s essential you take the time you need to grieve.
+You, too, have suffered from a meaningful loss, and it’s essential you take the time you need to grieve.

-by Jaime Hollander, Sunset Contributor
+Jaime Hollander, Blog Contributor